machal/cssmine-content/content/npm-bower.md

 The package systems differ not only in purpose but in the way they save dependencies as well:

--   NPM installs packages and their dependencies, one at a time.
-As a result of this, the directory the packages are installed into contains multiple package versions.
-This makes perfect sense when using Grunt plugins: every packages requires a different dependency.
+-   NPM installs packages and their dependencies one at a time.
+As a result of this, the directory into which the packages are installed contains multiple package versions.
+This makes perfect sense when using Grunt plugins - every packages requires a different dependency.
 -   Bower, on the other hand, installs all dependencies at once.
-This also makes perfect sense - you want a single jQuery version on your web site.
+This also makes perfect sense - you want a single jQuery version on your website.

 Therefore, when running a standard project, the `bower_components` directory will contain much less data than the `node_modules` directory.